-Crunchy, slightly spicy, sweet and tangy, this pickled cabbage is a great accompaniment to meats but can also be had on its own as a substitute for a salad.
+Crunchy, slightly spicy, sweet and tangy, this quick pickled cabbage is a great accompaniment to meats but can also be had on its own as a substitute for a salad.

 Pickled cabbage is delicious and packs a lot of vitamins at less than 100 calories per cup.
 The best part is that it only takes 20 minutes to make unlike fermented cabbage or sauerkraut.
 You can make it pretty much any time even if you have very little time to spare.
 Every time I serve it to my guests I get a lot of compliments and a good amount of surprise when they learn how quickly it can be made.

 I particularly like this crunchy cabbage with roasted, baked or broiled chicken breasts.
 The pickling juices are great as a sauce so don't leave them out.
 Pour some over your side dish - rice or potatoes - and you will know what I mean.
 That sweet and tangy taste will make any side dish taste better.